INFORMSJoC/2023.0391/README.md

 ## Data set

-In our paper, we construct 30 instances to test our algorithms.
+In our paper, we construct a total of 30 instances to test our algorithms.
 The [Input_data](Input_data) folder contains all the parameters and samples used in our 30 experiments.
-The fold involves four sub-folders:
+The fold [Input_data](Input_data) involves the following four sub-folders:
 * Small_instances presents the parameters in the 10 small-scale instances
 * Medium_instances presents the parameters in 10 medium-scale instances
 * Large_instances presents the parameters in the 10 large-scale instances
 * and Layout_information gives the detailed information of section running time, station information etc.
-We refer to the [Parameters_config](Input_data/Parameters_config.md) file for more details regarding the input data set.
+We refer to the [Parameters_config](Input_data/Parameters_config.md) file for more details regarding the descriptions of input data set.

 ## Results